Interlude (painting)

 Interlude is an oil-on-canvas work by mid-20th-century painter John Koch, that sits in the Memorial Art Gallery's permanent collection.
 It was completed in 1963 in the midst of the Civil Rights Movement.
 It is one of Koch's many known works featuring himself and a nude model in-studio.
 Interlude along with other pieces such as The Sculptor (1964), and Painter and Models (1972) present the theme of a scene in which artist and model are in the midst of taking a break.
-Nakedness of the model is still portrayed, but in an unprompted and naturalistic state different from whatever artificial pose they might have been in.
+Nakedness of the model is still portrayed, but in an unprompted and naturalistic state different from whatever artificial pose they might have been posing in.
 The model is alongside Koch before his unfinished canvas, in his high end domestic space — a fourteen-room apartment on Central Park West.
 An interaction between Koch and the model, or the model and another subject, is customarily caught in frame.
 Interlude depicts Koch's wife, Dora Zaslavsky, handing the model a cup of tea for example.
 This unique take on the nude portrait is a stand out feature of Koch's body of work.
 In addition to subject matter, Koch's painting style reflects traditional European Realism, somewhat of a rare sight in post-war American Expressionism.